aksharpatel47/vscode_flutter_helper/README.md

 ## Setup your flutter project for code generation for JSONSerializable annotations

-In your pubspec.yaml file add the following libraries in the `devdependencies` and `dependencies` section:
+In your pubspec.yaml file add the following libraries in the `dev_dependencies` and `dependencies` section:

 ```
-devdependencies:
+dev_dependencies:
     // ...
     build_runner: ^1.0.0
     json_serializable: ^3.0.0